 Our businesses are seasonally working capital intensive and require funding for purchases of raw materials used in production, replacement parts inventory, payroll and other administrative costs, capital expenditures, establishment of new facilities, expansion and renovation of existing facilities, as well as for financing receivables from customers that are not financed with Red Iron.
 Our accounts receivable balances historically increase between January and April as a result of typically higher sales volumes and extended payment terms made available to our customers, and typically decrease between May and December when payments are received.
 We believe that the funds available through existing financing arrangements and forecasted cash flows will be sufficient to provide the necessary capital resources for our anticipated working capital needs, capital expenditures, investments, debt repayments, quarterly cash dividend payments, and common stock repurchases for at least the next twelve months.
-As of May 4, 2018, cash and short-term investments held by our foreign subsidiaries were approximately \$142.2 million.
+As of August 3, 2018, cash and short-term investments held by our foreign subsidiaries were approximately \$171.4 million.

-Seasonal cash requirements are financed from operations, cash on hand, and with short-term financing arrangements, including our \$150.0 million unsecured senior five-year revolving credit facility that expires in October 2019.
-Included in our \$150.0 million revolving credit facility is a \$20.0 million sublimit for standby letters of credit and a \$20.0 million sublimit for swingline loans.
-At our election, and with the approval of the named borrowers on the revolving credit facility and the election of the lenders to fund such increase, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$100.0 million.
-Funds are available under the revolving credit facility for working capital, capital expenditures, and other lawful purposes, including, but not limited to, acquisitions and common stock repurchases.
-Interest expense on this credit line is determined based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
-In addition, our non-U.S. operations maintain short-term lines of credit in the aggregate amount of approximately \$6.0 million.
-These facilities bear interest at various rates depending on the rates in their respective countries of operation.
-As of May 4, 2018 we had no outstanding short-term debt under these lines of credit, compared to \$0.8 million of outstanding short-term debt under these lines of credit agreements.
+Seasonal cash requirements are financed from operations, cash on hand, and with borrowings under our revolving credit facility.
+In June 2018, we replaced our prior revolving credit facility, which was scheduled to mature in October 2019, with an unsecured senior five-year revolving credit facility that, among other things, increases our borrowing capacity to \$600.0 million, from \$150.0 million, and expires in June 2023.
+Included in our \$600.0 million revolving credit facility is a \$10.0 million sublimit for standby letters of credit and a \$30.0 million sublimit for swingline loans.
+At our election, and with the approval of the named borrowers on the revolving credit facility and the election of the lenders to fund such increase, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$300.0 million.
+Funds are available under the revolving credit facility for working capital, capital expenditures, and other lawful corporate purposes, including, but not limited to, acquisitions and common stock repurchases, subject in each case to compliance with certain financial covenants described below.